CDAT/cdat/CONTRIBUTING.md

         cmake uvcdat-path-to-source
         make -jN

-    If you startup the Python interpreter in the *UV-CDAT* source directory you will call the built C extensions

 Contributing to the documentation
 ---------------------------------

 If you're not the developer type, contributing to the documentation is still of huge value.
 You don't even have to be an expert on *UV-CDAT* to do so!
-Something as simple as
+Something as simple as pointing missing information or broken links will be of great value.

 Contributing to the code base
 -----------------------------